dianavile/feed-reader-testing/README.md

 You can clone this repository or download it as a .zip file, then simply open the `index.html` file to open the RSS reader and check the test results on the page bottom.

-You can also try a live test version [here](https://ivanteso.github.io/feed-reader-testing/).

 ## Functionality

 These are the four main area I've tested